SimonLeclere/discord-easy-dashboard/readme.md

 Example bot using this package (Click to see screenshots) : https://github.com/SimonLeclere/Dashbot

-Example bot using this package and repl.it (live version) : https://replit.com/@SimonLeclere/Test-discord-dashboard?v=1
+Example bot using this package and repl.it : https://replit.com/@SimonLeclere/Discord-easy-dashboard?v=1